Leaves of Absence Frequently Asked Questions

 19. If I have been on an unpaid leave of absence, how will my paychecks be affected when I am ready to return?

-When the employee is ready to return to work, the Leave Coordinator will work with the Payroll Office to determine the number of workdays remaining in the school year.
+When the employee is ready to return to work, the Leave Processing Coordinator in Payroll will determine the number of workdays remaining in the school year.
 The number of days remaining will be multiplied by the employee’s daily rate of pay to determine the salary to be paid.
 For more information, contact the Payroll Department.

 20. If I am on worker’s compensation, do I need to apply for a leave of absence?